January 2, 2024 UPDATE:

 December 5, 2023 Article:

-When insurance companies try to hide critical evidence, TWWH fights back.
+When insurance companies try to hide critical evidence, TWWHB fights back.
 Many Florida homeowners have experienced this: Your home is damaged by a fire, water loss, or storm but the insurance company denies, claiming the damage is pre-existing (not covered)—i.e., wear and tear, deterioration, faulty workmanship, or negligent maintenance.
 As we have discussed here before, most insurance companies base these erroneous conclusions on reports and notes created during the initial inspection.
 But, when we ask for these documents in litigation, insurers often refuse, claiming (wrongfully) they are protected “work product” that was prepared in anticipation the claim would result in a lawsuit.
 In this case, the ploy did not work.
-TWWH attorney, Brian Hancock, fought the matter all the way to the First District Court of Appeal (DCA) and won, obtaining a written opinion affirming the production of these critical materials from the insurer's claims file.
+TWWHB attorney, Brian Hancock, fought the matter all the way to the First District Court of Appeal (DCA) and won, obtaining a written opinion affirming the production of these critical materials from the insurer's claims file.
 Here's how the appeal came about:

 Homeowners Choice's Denial of the Damage and Refusal to Produce Critical Documents

 In September 2020, Hurricane Sally damaged our clients, Mr. and Mrs. Thompson's, home in Pensacola.
 Although our clients obtained estimates showing the cost to repair the covered damage under the policy was over $285,000, Homeowners Choice claimed most of the damage was pre-existing and found only $2,058 in covered damage.
 Left with no choice, the Thompsons filed a breach of contract lawsuit for Homeowners Choice's failure to pay as the policy required.
-When TWWH asked for the field adjuster's notes and reports that would support Homeowners Choice's claim the damage was pre-existing, Homeowners Choice claimed the documents were protected because it anticipated—“just days after the hurricane and before any coverage determination had occurred”—that the claim would end up in litigation.
+When TWWHB asked for the field adjuster's notes and reports that would support Homeowners Choice's claim the damage was pre-existing, Homeowners Choice claimed the documents were protected because it anticipated—“just days after the hurricane and before any coverage determination had occurred”—that the claim would end up in litigation.
 Thankfully, the trial court, Judge Amy Brodersen in Escambia County, saw through this unfair attempt to hide relevant documents and instructed Homeowners Choice to produce the field adjuster's notes and reports.
 Rather than produce the documents, Homeowners Choice chose to continue its fight and appeal Judge Brodersen's order for production to the First DCA.

 First DCA's Affirmation of the Trial Court's Order for Production